sigp/lighthouse/book/src/help_bn.md

         --debug-level <LEVEL>
             Specifies the verbosity level used when emitting logs to the terminal. [default: info]  [possible values: info, debug, trace, warn, error, crit]
+        --diff-buffer-cache-size <SIZE>
+            The maximum number of diff buffers to hold in memory.
+This cache is used when fetching historic states [default: 16]
         --discovery-port <PORT>
             The UDP port that discovery will listen on.
 Defaults to `port`